tsgouros/stellasonos-v4/README.md

 <!-- Todos -->
 ## Todos
-- **Screen Reader Compatibility**: Refine code and gesture handling for better compatibility with screen readers like [VoiceOver](https://support.apple.com/guide/iphone/use-voiceover-gestures-iph3e2e2281/ios).
+- **Screen Reader Compatibility**: Refine code and gesture handling for better compatibility with screen readers ([VoiceOver](https://support.apple.com/guide/iphone/use-voiceover-gestures-iph3e2e2281/ios) on iOS and ([Talkback](https://accessibleandroid.com/talkback/) on Android.
 Include direct testing to ensure all components are properly announced.
 - **Enhance Image Segmentation**: Improve the accuracy of image segmentation, particularly by aligning x and y coordinates more accurately and developing a more sophisticated approach.
 - **Seamless Audio Playback**: Ensure that the two sound players operate without any gaps to provide a continuous audio experience.
 - **Android Testing**: Expand testing to Android devices, as the code has only been tested on iOS platform so far.
 - **UI Improvements**: Enhance the user interface to improve visual appeal and usability.

+## Notes from Yumeng
+Be mindful that When screenreaders are enabled, the default gesture behaviors are altered to accommodate ccessibility needs.
+Standard swipe gestures (like one-finger swipes) that are normally used for navigation are automatically replaced with alternative gestures (like three-finger swipes) to avoid conflicts with the single-finger gestures used for selecting and interacting with elements on the screen.
+Screen reader gestures on iOS and android are similar but have differences.
+`Home.js`:
+- Please don't design with swipe cards like in V3!
+There appears to be limited research focused directly on how blind and low-vision users interact with swipe cards, such as those used in apps like Tinder + wihtout sounds or haptics, these users will get confused where they have swiped to!
+Dating apps have also historiclly been known for being inaccessible.
+- Take inspiration from Apple Photos.
+Use swipe feature to move between photos, and ensure users can navigate through thumbnails.
+Provide auditory feedback to inform users of their current position within the sequence of images.
+`imagePage.js
+- When users drag their finger over a segmented image to trigger specific sounds or haptics, the interaction somewhat reminds me of drawing apps like Procreate.
+Procreate has explicitly stated that VoiceOver is ([not compatible with its drawing function](https://help.procreate.com/procreate/handbook/interface-gestures/accessibility).
+- I haven't discovered any screen reader gesture alternatives that correlate with single-finger dragging, and it's unclear if this functionality is currently supported, as indicated by Procreate.
+- It's possible for users to set up a shortcut to toggle VoiceOver on and off, which can help avoid the need to navigate back to the global device settings.

 <p align="right"><a href="#readme-top">back to top</a></p>